-2.3.2 Effect of timing of cell administration
+2.1.3.2 Effect of timing of cell administration

-Although the timing of administration of cell delivery following MI may be a critical factor in dictating efficacy, this property of the intervention has never been directly addressed in a clinical study.
+Although the timing of administration of cell therapy following MI may be a critical factor in dictating efficacy, this property of the intervention has never been directly addressed in a clinical study.
 The early inflammatory milieu and presence of MVO present in the first few days following an MI may create an adverse environment for delivery and survival of transplanted cells, which may have contributed to the negative findings of clinical studies that administered cells within one day following MI (16).
-Conversely, certain stem cell homing factors such as SDF-1 are elevated in the early post-infarction period (11, 22) that could benefit stem cell retention.
-In the mouse, myocardial expression of SDF-1, VEGF and hepatocyte growth factor (HGF) are maximally up-regulated at 48 hours post-MI and decline significantly by 96 hours following MI (23).
+Conversely, certain stem cell homing factors such as SDF-1 are elevated in the early post-infarction period (11, 21) that could benefit stem cell retention.
+In the mouse, myocardial expression of SDF-1, VEGF and hepatocyte growth factor (HGF) are maximally up-regulated at 48 hours post-MI and decline significantly by 96 hours following MI (22).

-In a pre-clinical model, Ma et al.(22) administered 5×10^6 MSCs via the tail vein in rats at multiple time-points post-MI (12hrs, 1, 2, 4, 8, 16 days).
-They observed that the greatest number of labeled MSCs retained in the heart when measured three days following administration occurred in those animals that received cells one day post-MI.
+In a pre-clinical model, Ma et al.(21) administered 5 x $10^6$ MSC via the tail vein in rats at multiple time-points post-MI (12hrs, 1, 2, 4, 8, 16 days).
+They observed that the greatest number of labeled MSC retained in the heart when measured three days following administration occurred in those animals that received cells one day post-MI.
 The number of retained cells declined significantly with each subsequent day of administration such that no cells were present when cell administration occurred at eight or sixteen days post-MI.
 Cell retention was highly correlated with improvement in fractional shortening and vessel density in the peri-infarct region.
-Unfortunately, no pre-clinical data have been published that has examined the effect of timing of stem cell administration post-MI in a larger animal model where the inflammatory and healing response may be significantly different (24).
+Unfortunately, no pre-clinical data have been published that has examined the effect of timing of stem cell administration post-MI in a larger animal model where the inflammatory and healing response may be significantly different (23).

-In the previously published randomized clinical trials (13-17), BMMNC were administered between one and seven days but timing was never integrated into the randomization scheme (Table 2).
+In the previously published randomized clinical trials (16, 17, 20, 24), BMMNC were administered between one and seven days but timing was never integrated into the randomization scheme (Table 2).
 Thus, the effect of timing of administration of BMMNC following AMI is not known.
-The potential benefit of cell administration several weeks following MI will be investigated in this study.
+This will be the first trial to randomize the timing of administration to an early (three days post-MI) or middle (seven days post-MI) time point.
+The potential benefit of cell administration several weeks following MI will be investigated in a second trial (Late-TIME).

-Study Total Cells (x 10 6) CD34 + (x 10 6) Outcome REPAIR-AMI (15) 236 ± 174 6.1 ± 3.6 Positive ASTAMI (14) 68 (54 to 130) 0.7 (0.4 to 1.6) Negative BOOST (13,17) 2,460 ± 940 9.5 ± 6.3 Pos(6mo)/Neg(18mo) Janssens et al. (16) 172 ± 72 2.8 ± 1.7 Neg(LVEF) Pos(MRI)
+Study Total Cells (x 10 ) CD34 + (x 10 ) Outcome REPAIR-AMI (20) $236 \pm 174$ 6.1 ± 3.6 Positive ASTAMI (17) 68 (54 to 130) 0.7 (0.4 to 1.6) Negative BOOST (18, 24) 2,460 ± 940 9.5 ± 6.3 Pos(6mo)/Neg(18mo) Janssens et al. (16) 172 ± 72 2.8 ± 1.7 Neg(LVEF) Pos(MRI)

 Table 2.
-Cell delivery and outcomes for major randomized stem cell clinical trials in acute MI interquartile range
+Cell delivery and outcomes for major randomized stem cell clinical trials in acute MI

+\interquartile range